Succinct Permutation Graphs: Preliminaries

-We note that in the data structure and graph labeling scheme communities, a common approach for proving space optimality of graph representations is via lower bounds on the number of unlabeled graphs in the class \cite{GavoillePaul2008, BazzaroGavoille2009, AcanChakrabortyJoRao2020, munro2018succinct}.
-A usual way of establishing a lower bound on the number $|\mathcal X_n|$ of unlabeled graphs in a given class $\mathcal X$ is first to derive a lower bound on the number $|\mathcal X^n|$ of \emph{labeled} graphs in the class, and then to apply the following obvious relation $|\mathcal X^n| \le n! |\mathcal X_n|$.
-The non-trivial part in this approach is the former one and it usually boils down to an ad-hoc construction of a large family of labeled graphs in the class; see \cite{GavoillePaul2008} for interval graphs and \cite{BazzaroGavoille2009} for PGs.
-A recent work of Sauermann \cite{sauermann2019speed} provides a uniform framework for deriving tight lower bounds on the number of labeled graphs in \emph{semi-algebraic} graph classes.
+This concludes the proof. \end{proof} \ifsubmission{}{ \begin{remarknonumber} We note that in the data-structures and graph-labeling-schemes communities, the above approach for proving space optimality of graph representations via lower bounds on the number of unlabeled graphs in the class is quite typical~\cite{GavoillePaul2008,BazzaroGavoille2009,AcanChakrabortyJoRao2020,munro2018succinct}: One establishes a lower bound on the number $|\mathcal X_n|$ of unlabeled graphs in a given class $\mathcal X$ by first deriving a lower bound on the number $|\mathcal X^n|$ of \emph{labeled} (or colored) graphs in the class, and then applying the obvious relation $|\mathcal X^n| \le n! |\mathcal X_n|$ (or a similar one for partially colored graphs).
+The non-trivial part in this approach is the former one, and it usually boils down to an ad-hoc construction of a large family of labeled graphs.

+For leading-term estimates, a recent work of Sauermann~\cite{Sauermann2021} provides a uniform framework for deriving tight lower bounds on the number of labeled graphs in any \emph{semi-algebraic} graph class.
 The family of semi-algebraic graph classes contains many geometric intersection graphs classes, including interval graphs and PGs.